 - Bargain Box: Gather and sell new and gently used clothing for infants and children.

 - Diaper Depot: Offer packs of diapers at a much-reduced price.

-- Sheridan Story: Prepare backpacks of food for families at Jefferson Community School and support school programming.
+- Every Meal: Prepare backpacks of food for families at Jefferson Community School and support school programming.